Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Private test set details

 \cref{table_spoken_examples} shows examples of sentences written in each situation.
 In general, we found workers' compositions were creative and relevant to the target situation.
 After removing the sentences in \cref{table_spoken_examples}, we made a dev and test set from the even and odd numbered participants respectively.
+For the purposes of the experiments conducted here, we lowercased text and stripped end-of-sentence punctuation, dashes, and commas.
+We dropped sentences containing other characters (e.g.~numbers).
 Our dev and test sets contained 1,469 lines (11,261 words) and 1,360 lines (10,821 words) respectively.